gersonfaneto/Niffler/README.md

 ## What is this?

-'Niffler' is based on the idea of other tools like 'fzf' and 'grep'.
+'Niffler' is inspired on the functionality of other tools like 'fzf' and 'grep'.
 It is a tool capable of sweeping through a collection of files and summarize their contents on a searchable 'Inverted Index'.

-> **Warning**: 'Niffler' currently supports only \*.txt files!

 ## How to use it?